 Anchor Descriptor Eligible Content Essential Questions Objectives ELL/IEP Modified Objectives PA Core Vocabulary BIO.B.4.2 Describe interactions and relationships in an ecosystem.
 BIO.B.4.2.5 Describe the effects of limiting factors on population dynamics and potential species extinction.
 Why do population sizes vary over time?
 All students will interpret population growth charts and project future growth trends.
 All students will identify limiting factors in specific environments and classify them as being density dependent or density independent.
 All students will calculate population density in a given area.
 All students will evaluate data to explain resource availability and other environmental factors that affect carrying capacity of ecosystems.
 All students will plan and carry out investigations to make mathematical comparisons of the populations and biodiversity of two similar ecosystems at different scales.
 All students will interpret population growth charts and project future growth trends in bar and line graphs.
 All students will identify limiting factors in specific environments.
 All students will calculate population density in a given area.
 All students will evaluate data to explain resource availability and other environmental factors that affect carrying capacity of ecosystems.
 All students will compare populations and biodiversity of two similar ecosystems.
-CC.3.5.9-10.D Vocabulary activities CC.3.5.9-10.E Analyzing the effect that limiting factors have on populations Population Exponential growth Logistic growth Carrying capacity Limiting factor Population density Geographic distribution Age structure Growth rate Death rate Density- dependent limiting factor Density- independent limiting factor Demographic transition Extinction
+CC.3.5.9-10.D Vocabulary activities CC.3.5.9-10.E Analyzing the effect that limiting factors have on populations Population Exponential growth Logistic growth Carrying capacity Limiting factor Population density Geographic distribution Age structure Growth rate Death rate Density-dependent limiting factor Density-independent limiting factor Demographic transition Extinction

-Anchor Descriptor Eligible Conte nt Essential Questions Objectives ELL/IEP Modified Objectives PA Core Vocabulary BIO.B.4.2.4 Describe how ecosystems ch response to na and human disturbances (climate change introduction o nonnative spe pollution, fires tural biosphere? e.g. es, f cies, All students will list both the immediate and long term effects of human disturbances in specific environments.
+Anchor Descriptor Eligible Content Essential Questions Objectives ELL/IEP Modified Objectives PA Core Vocabulary BIO.B.4.2.4 Describe how ecosystems change in response to natural and human disturbances (e.g. climate changes, introduction of nonnative species, pollution, fires) How are humans impacting the biosphere?
+All students will list both the immediate and long term effects of human disturbances in specific environments.
 All students will differentiate between primary and secondary succession.
 All students will identify contributing factors to climate change and how human activity attributes to the accumulation of greenhouse gases.
 All students will design, evaluate, and refine a solution for reducing the impacts of human activities on the environment and biodiversity.
 All students will design solutions for creating or maintaining the sustainability of local ecosystems.
 All students will list both the immediate and long term effects of human disturbances in specific environments.
 All students will differentiate between primary and secondary succession.
 All students will identify contributing factors to climate change and how human activity attributes to the accumulation of greenhouse gases.
 All students will generate possible solutions for reducing the impacts of human activities on the environment and biodiversity.
-CC.3.5.9-10.D Vocabulary activities CC.3.6.9-10.A CC.3.6.9-10.H CC.3.6.9-10.F Use data from texts to create an argument on an environmental issue CC.3.6.9-10.F CC.3.6.9-10.F CC.3.6-10.G.
+CC.3.5.9-10.D Vocabulary activities CC.3.6.9-10.A CC.3.6.9-10.H CC.3.6.910.F Use data from texts to create an argument on an environmental issue CC.3.6.9-10.F CC.3.5.9 10I CC.3.6-10.G.
 Environmental research project on chosen topic Greenhouse effect Global warming Deforestation Desertification Acid rain Soil erosion Habitat fragmentation Invasive species Biological magnification Endangered species Endemic species Pollution Succession Ozone depletion